10 Tips To Master Your Aid Station Strategy

 During a half marathon, you will find anywhere from 2 to 6 aid stations dotted along the route.

-In a road marathon, there will typically be an aid station every 2 miles (or 5km).
-So there will be roughly 8-12 aid stations in a marathon course.
+In a road marathon, there will typically be an aid station every 2 miles (or approximately 3.2 kilometers).
+There will be roughly 8-12 aid stations along a marathon course.

 The number of aid stations in an ultramarathon varies immensely.

 Many ultramarathons are ‘unsupported’ by design.
-This means that you have to carry all of your food and hydration with you throughout your whole run.
+This means that you must carry all your food and hydration with you throughout your entire run.

-On the other side of the spectrum, you will fund ultramarathons with regular aid station checkpoints every 6 miles (10km) or so.
+On the other end of the spectrum, you will find ultramarathons with regular aid station checkpoints every 6 miles (10 km) or so.

 Ready to learn how to nail the aid station?